cire21st/Algorithm_teamproject/README.md

    - Displays total credits, major credits, and general credits to track progress toward graduation.

+### **Key Benefit**
+This program goes beyond a simple timetable creation tool to become an **Personalized Class Scheduler** designed to manage credits and meet graduation requirements efficiently.
+It is particularly valuable for students who need to handle complex schedules while maximizing their academic achievements. 😊

 ## License
 This project is distributed under the MIT License.